Exploring Our New Home: A Guide to Truro, Nova Scotia

 My Home Mercantile

-Others to explore: Anther & Apiary, Forage
+Others Shops to Explore: Anther & Apiary, Forage

 Inn on Prince

-Located a few blocks from Civic Square in the heart of downtown Truro, the Inn on Prince has everything you need from clean and comfy rooms to thoughtful amenities like a pool, free parking, and an onsite restaurant.
+Located a few blocks from Civic Square in the heart of downtown Truro, the Inn on Prince has everything you need, from clean and comfy rooms to thoughtful amenities like a pool, free parking, and an onsite restaurant.

-A room at the Inn on Prince
+Room at Inn on Prince

-This article was produced by us and brought to you by Tourism Nova Scotia.
+This article was produced by us and brought to you by Tourism Nova Scotia